Dynamic stall reattachment revisited: Results

 Following the approach in~\cref{appendix:A0statistical}, the critical leading-edge suction parameter was obtained for different pitch rate cases and presented in \cref{fig:A0_critical}a.
 The bottom and top markers in \cref{fig:A0_critical}a correspond to values of the leading-edge suction parameter that work as a critical threshold for stall recovery in respectively \qty{95}{\percent} and \qty{98}{\percent} of the cycles for a given pitching motion.
 This range of values gives us a measure for the uncertainty range in determining the critical value of the leading suction parameter for stall recovery.
-The critical leading-edge suction parameter values range between \numrange[range-phrase = {\text{\ and\ }}]{0.09}{0.13} with no clear dependence on the pitch rate.
+The critical leading-edge suction parameter values range between \numrange[range-phrase = {\text{\ and\ }}]{0.07}{0.13} with no clear dependence on the pitch rate.
 The unsteadiness of the pitching motion is characterised by the effective non-dimensional pitch rate introduced in \citet{Mulleners2012}, which is defined as $\adottext$ with $\kindex{\dot{\alpha}}{ss}$ the pitch rate at the moment the static stall angle is exceeded.
-The maximum threshold value across all pitch rates, $\kindex{A}{0}^*=0.13$, was selected as the critical leading-edge suction parameter for the conditions of our measurements.
+The maximum threshold value across all pitch rates, $\kindex{A}{0}^*=0.13$, was selected as the critical leading-edge suction parameter for the conditions of our measurements (dashed horizontal line in \cref{fig:A0panel}b).
+The maximum value is chosen as the critical value to ensure the onset of recovery for all cases operating at this Reynolds number for the tested airfoil.
 The angle of attack at the moment when the leading-edge suction parameter exceeds $\kindex{A}{0}^*$ during the pitch-down motion is not independent of the pitch rate, but decreases with increasing effective non-dimensional pitch rate.

-The magnitude of the leading-edge suction parameter depends on the airfoil shape and flow conditions, and its critical value at recovery onset may vary with different Reynolds numbers and airfoil profiles.
-The maximum value is chosen as the critical value to ensure the onset of recovery for all cases operating at this Reynolds number for the tested airfoil.
-The subsequent analysis of the reattachment onset will be based on reaching the critical leading-edge suction parameter $\kindex{A}{0}^*=0.13$ (dashed horizontal line in \cref{fig:A0panel}b).